bundickm/bundickm.github.io/_posts/2019-09-28-Problem-Solving.md

 ---
 ![duck](/img/Rubberduck.jpg)

 While I was a student at Lambda School I noticed that many of the students struggled in the beginning not because they didn't know Python but because they didn't know how to approach problem solving when programming.
-Many of the people struggling were missing that the shortcuts they take in their head to solve a problem don't work with a computer and you have to instead be very methodical.
+They were struggling because they were missing that the shortcuts they take in their head to solve a problem don't work with a computer and you have to instead be very methodical.

 Knowing this, I created a lecture notebook to teach a methodical approach to problem solving as a way to improve the introductory curriculum at Lambda School.
 Once I became a Team Lead I was afforded the privelege to teach my lecture.